jdidion/hon/README.md

 ### Will you support my favorite tool?

-Probably not.
+Maybe, but probably not.
 If you haven't already gotten the picture, Hon is unashamedly opinionated.
 Simplicity and flexibility are usually at odds, and Hon is all about simplicity.

-You are, of course, welcome to fork Hon and modify it as you wish.
+Feel free to request support for a tool by creating a GitHub issue.
+You are, of course, also welcome to fork Hon and modify it as you wish.